joydddd/OoO-Processor/README.md

 - ./simv > program.out     <- run the simulation executable and direct the output to program.out
 - ./syn_simv > program.out <- run the synthesized executable and direct the output to program.out

+## Something important:
+- Running "make syn_simv" on our project takes about 2 hours to finish
+- The largest number of cycles given for a single program to run is 5,000,000.
+It's defined at the top of testbench_fin.sv (`define MAX_CYCLE 5000000)
+- These public test programs take more than 300 seconds to complete by simulation:
+    - outer_product.c (320s)
+- These public test programs take more than 300 seconds to complete by synthesis:

 ## Passed tests:
 - haha.s
 - mult_no_lsq.s